 What To Do?

 WE ENCOURAGE YOU TO SELF DRIVE WITH OUR PERSONAL CARS WE WILL BORROW YOU EXCLUSIVE OF A DRIVER AND FUEL.
-A GARMIN SAT NAV IS PROVIDED AND THIS WILL ENSURE THAT YOU CAN MAKE PLAN (WITH OUR HELP AND SUGGESTION) YOUR DAILY EXCURSIONS AT YOUR LEISURE.
+A GARMIN PRESET SAT NAV IS PROVIDED AND THIS WILL ENSURE THAT YOU CAN MAKE PLAN (WITH OUR HELP AND SUGGESTION) YOUR DAILY EXCURSIONS AT YOUR LEISURE.
 WE ALSO WILL PROVIDE YOU WITH A MOBILE PHONE PRESET WITH ALL IMPORTANT NUMBERS AND THERE WILL ALSO BE A PROVIDED MAP AND A WRITTEN GUIDE PROVIDED.
-HOWEVER IF YOU PREFER WE CAN PUT YOU IN TOUCH WITH AN EXPERIENCED DAILY PAID ENGLISH SPEAKING DRIVER/GUIDE WHO CAN USE YOUR ALLOCATED BORROWED CAR.
+HOWEVER IF YOU STILL PREFER WE CAN PUT YOU IN TOUCH WITH AN EXPERIENCED DAILY PAID ENGLISH SPEAKING DRIVER/GUIDE WHO CAN USE YOUR ALLOCATED BORROWED CAR.